hyperledger/bevel/platforms/shared/configuration/roles/setup/vault_kubernetes/Readme.md

 ## Role setup/vault_kubernetes

-Shared/Common role to create the Kubernetes Job for vault-kubernetes associations using helmchart vault-k8s-mgmt
+Shared/Common role to create the Kubernetes Job for vault-kubernetes associations using helmchart bevel-vault-mgmt

 ### Inputs